NetApp/trident/README.md

 deployment.
 [Deploying As a Pod](#deploying-as-a-pod) describes the necessary configuration when using the provided Kubernetes deployment definition, and [Command-line Options](#command-line-options) describes the run-time flags available when launching it manually.
-Finally, [Deploying In OpenShift](#deploying-in-openshift) covers the necessary set-up for launching Trident in OpenShift, which imposes several security requirements.

 ### Using the Trident Launcher